One of the most rewarding aspects of travel is experiencing a destination or culture through the local cuisine.

 Whether it’s devouring homemade pasta in Rome, searching for the best street food in Bangkok or sharing a heaping portion of Poutine in Montreal, chances are you have a long list of favorite foodie moments from your own adventures both near and far.

-So it should come as no surprise that one of the most common questions we get at Blue Osa from future and current guests is:
+So it should come as no surprise that one of the most common questions we get at Blue Osa about our food from future and current guests is:

 What IS Costa Rican cuisine anyway?